PeterPlucinski/peterplucinski.github.io/_posts/2018-01-20-customizing-laravels-default-authentication.md

 }
 ```

-The `register` method is responsible for handling the POST request for user registration so its important the we override this method in addidion to the `showRegistrationForm` method which displayes the form.
+The `register` method is responsible for handling the POST request for user registration so its important the we override this method in addidion to the `showRegistrationForm` method which displays the form.

-I've used the 404 message but we could also redirect to the home page - `return redirect('/')`.
+I've used a 404 message but we could also redirect the user to the home page - `return redirect('/')`.